-AOC endorses another progressive incumbent to challenge 'Trump's favorite Democrat' in Texas
+AOC endorses progressive newcomer taking on 'Trump's favorite Democrat' in Texas House race

 Rep. Alexandria Ocasio-Cortez, D-N.Y., continued wielding her national clout on Tuesday as she threw her weight behind Jessica Cisneros, a progressive candidate challenging yet another Democratic incumbent that Ocasio-Cortez described as non-responsive to constituent interests.